-An easy chocolate fudge recipe high in protein, all the nourishment of seeds or nuts and dark chocolate.
-A vegan and gluten-free recipe that uses only two ingredients.
-Check out my step by step video below!
+An easy chocolate fudge recipe that makes a creamy fudge treat that is high in protein and has all the nourishment of nuts and dark chocolate.
+Made in under half an hour and only 2 ingredients.

 This easy chocolate fudge recipe is the best dessert to find in your freezer, especially when it is made with healthier ingredients.
-Sure you can make fudge the traditional way with cream and chocolate, but making it with a healthy nut or seed butter tastes the same and is oh so much healthier.
-Also, remember, this fudge is a shortcut fudge in another way, no cooking is involved, unless you count heating something in a microwave cooking.
-Do you?
-I don't.
+Sure you can make fudge the traditional way with cream and chocolate, but making it with a healthy nut butter tastes as indulgent and is oh so much healthier.

-If you've ever had fudge shop fudge, this is it!
+If you've ever had fudge shop fudge, this tastes just like it!
 Only you'll feel great after eating it because it's super high in protein and will actually make you feel full.
-Depending on the chocolate you use, the nut butter or sunflower seed butter doesn't show up.
+Depending on the chocolate you use

 It's easy to make just as the name says.